 Törbel (pop.
 468) is a typical Upper Valaisan village of sun-blackened wooden chalets and narrow streets, accessible from Stalden near Visp by postal coach.
 But the commune is also typically Swiss in its small-scale lifestyle and centuries-old system of local governance.
 And thus it helped put two U.S. scientists among the galaxy of academic stars.
-The more famous was Elinor Ostrom (1933-2012), a “poor kid” from California who became the first, and so far only, woman to win the Nobel Economics Prize, though she wasn’t a professor of economics.
+The more famous was Elinor Ostrom (1933-2012), a “poor kid” from California who became the first woman to win the Nobel Economics Prize, though she wasn’t a professor of economics.

 Prof. Ostrom, who preferred to be called Lin, came to Törbel in the 1980s as a political scientist.
-There she learned how the local community had successfully managed the region’s bisses (Suonen in Upper Valais dialect) – the historic Valaisan systems of irrigation channels – since at least 1483.
+There she learned how, since at least 1483, the local community had successfully managed the region’s bisses (Suonen in Upper Valais dialect) – the historic Valaisan systems of irrigation channels.
 Combined with further researches around the world, her studies became the core of her major theoretical work, on what she termed common pool resources (CPR).

 Ostrom found eight “design principles” for stable allocation of resources shared by a common pool.
 You can find them on the wikipedia page about her.
 Basically they require you to ensure that local communities get equal rights and responsibilities for managing resources.